Alex Domina Dies Weeks After Being Shot By Loveland Police Officer

 When Domina came within feet of the officer the officer fired his gun multiple times, three of which struck Domina in the abdomen.

-Domina underwent multiple surgeries after the shooting, but passed away three weeks later.
+Domina underwent multiple surgeries after the shooting, but wasn’t able to recover.
+His family released a statement on Wednesday that read in part:

+After three weeks on life support, five surgeries, and constant infections, Alex Domina passed away yesterday afternoon.
+His family expresses their deepest gratitude for the community that has supported them through this ordeal. … Alex’s family’s greatest hope is that his tragic shooting will inspire mental health training for all Colorado officers so that no other family loses a loved one as they lost Alex.

+A celebration of life ceremony for Domina is scheduled to take place on Sunday at 1 p.m. at Crossroads Church.
+That’s located at 5420 North Taft Avenue in Loveland.

 The officer involved in the shooting, Eddie Luzon, is on paid administrative leave while an investigation into the shooting continues.